TomLaclavere/3DPhysicsEngine/examples/Projectiles/README.md

 # Goal

-The goal of this example is to demonstrate the robustness of the projectile free fale simulation implemented in `3DPhysicsEngine`.
+The goal of this example is to demonstrate the robustness of the projectile free fall simulation implemented in `3DPhysicsEngine`.

 ---